hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     -  On the top right of the wizard, click **Upload** to upload the image stored on your PC/laptop and select image you have just uploaded by clicking **Choose selected**.

     -  Specify a "**Title**" for your image in the _TITLE_ section of the _IMAGE_ block.
 The title will appear when the reader hovers or pauses the mouse over the image.
-It aims to make the image collateral more accessible for people with visual impairments.
+It aims to make the image collateral more accessible for people who use screen readers and for people with visual impairments.

     -  Make sure to specify a description for your image in the _ALT TEXT_ section of the _IMAGE_ block.